fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-means that we can instead write consistent boilerplate for all derivations
+mean that we can instead write consistent boilerplate for all derivations

 {lang="text"}
 ~~~~~~~~